Riky5/CV/README.md

 * Documentaries and videos on youtube.
 * Drawing: especially portraits.
 * Photography: especially when travelling, but even now I enjoy taking photos around London.
+* Coffee - I worked as a barista for quite some time in the past.
+I am very proud of my barista skills, and I particularly loved Latte Art.
+I watched many youtube videos to improve my skills and make many customers happy.
 * Play mobile games such as Game of Thrones Conquest that requires strategy and teamwork.